avishaan/codehatcher.github.io/_posts/2017-04-12-swaggerjs-swagger-node.md

         }
       },
 ```
-## Response with sub properties which is an array of objects using reference
+## Response with sub-properties which is an array of objects using reference

 ```json
     "ReadOnePost": {